FAQ by sheepy

-A. It is by design.
+A. Yes a good command can win.
+Reliably.
+But yes it is by design.
 Most contracts have multiple enemy lances.
 First, try to avoid taking them all head-on.
 Heading straight to the objective is bad idea; find another route to meet and kill the reinforcement first, before the main force can join with them.
 When they really do come together, move your mech back and use cover and tactic to wither them down one by one.
-Sometimes this happens and there is no place to run, for me it happened 3 times in over 100 missions.
+Sometimes this happens and there is absolutely no place to run, for me it happened 3 times in over 100 missions.
 If you think you can't fight them, withdraw.

 Q. How the **** am I supposed to beat 12 enemies?!

 A. Sometime, 4 of them will be turrets or convoys, so you can avoid engaging all enemies at the same time.
 Other times, you are not expected to fight them all.
 (Though you usually can if you fight them one group after another.)